-The varnish in student cellos is less important than the quality of its tone woods and the way it is carved.
-The golden to dark-brown varnish appeals to many musicians from an asthetical point of view.
-On occasion Animato offers the same label with a more reddish finish.
+The varnish in student cellos is not as important as the quality of its tone woods and the way it is carved.
+The golden to dark-brown varnish is aesthetically appealing to many musicians.

-It is critical that the sound post is positioned correctly to ensure the cello performs with maximum projection and depth of sound.
-Nobody likes a tinny cello sound.
-In addition, the sound post supports the arching of the cello, and it has to be precisely fitted so that it does not cause any long-term damages to the front or back of the cello.
+It is important that the sound post is correctly positioned to ensure the cello performs with maximum projection and depth of sound.
+Nobody likes a cello that sounds tinny.
+The sound post also supports the arching of the cello, so it needs to be precisely fitted so that it does not cause any long-term damage to the front or back of the cello.

 It takes a long time to train someone to carve a good bridge!
 There are too many things to observe to list them here.
 The main features of a good bridge include:

-If the bridge is too high it will make the strings hard to press down, if it is too low it will make the strings buzz as the vibrating strings will hit the finger board.
+If the bridge is too high, it will be hard for the fingers to press them down.
+If it is too low it will make the strings buzz as the vibrating strings will hit the finger board.

 Although the scroll is traditionally for decorative purposes, it is important that the maple neck of the cello is straight, and that the glued-on fingerboard is made of ebony.
 The ebony of the fingerboard is largely in responsible for keeping the neck straight as ebony is harder than maple.

-The pegs dictate how the strings are positioned on the cello.
-Although most peg problems can be solved with various products, bad pegs can be tight or slippery, which makes tuning the instrument a chore.
+The pegs loosen and tighten the strings for tuning.
+Although most peg problems can be solved with products such as peg paste, bad pegs can be tight or slippery, which makes tuning the instrument difficult.

 The label may be helpful if you plan on reselling your instrument when you need the next size up.
 However, Animato is happy to trade in when the time has come to upgrade.